GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/index.md

   id='znDD0gkdJyM'
 %}
 <figcaption>
-  Watch this end-to-end deployment to learn how the FLEDGE demo code works and how to use Chrome DevTools for debugging.
+  Watch this end-to-end deployment to learn how the Protected Audience API demo code works and how to use Chrome DevTools for debugging.
 </figcaption>
 </figure>